What’s Hot And What’s Not in the 2019 Ram Lineup

 What’s Not In the New 2019 Ram Lineup

 2019 Ram 2500 and 3500

-As already mentioned above, the heavy-duty lineup of Ram pickup trucks won’t be going through anything like the full-on revision underwent by their full-size Ram 1500 sibling.
+As already mentioned above, the heavy-duty lineup of Ram trucks won’t be going through anything like the full-on revision underwent by their full-size Ram 1500 sibling.
 At least not for the 2019 model year.
 Instead, the next-gen Ram 2500 and 3500 models are scheduled to appear in time for MY 2020, while the 2019 Ram 2500 and 3500 are being carried over for one last time.
 In other words, this might be your last chance to get yourself a crosshair grille Ram pickup before they disappear altogether in 2020.
 Top tier Laramie Longhorn, Power Wagon, and Limited Ram 2500s, however, already don the next-gen front-end styling.
 In that realm, the Ram 3500 Laramie Longhorn and Limited trucks do as well.
-Otherwise, the 2019 Ram heavy-duty trucks are still versatile enough in pretty much every sense of the word.
+Otherwise, the new heavy-duty trucks from the FCA are still versatile enough in pretty much every sense of the word.
 They can be outfitted either as a traditional blue-collar workhorse or a contemporary luxury truck.
 The latter option, however, is better suited for the half-ton 1500 models since heavy duty springs warrant a stiff ride with an empty bed.

 Categories: List Articles